gschmutz/event-driven-microservices-workshop/01-environment/README.md

-# Kafka Data Platform on Docker
+# Data Platform on Docker

 The environment for this course is completely based on docker containers.